-This is its main objective and it is designed to support archaeologists and offer its services to public institutions, both nationally and abroad, and to private companies related to heritage management, archaeology and restoration.
+This is the main objective and it is designed to support archaeologists and offer its services to public institutions, both nationally and abroad, and to private companies related to heritage management, archaeology, and restoration.

-The Archaeometric Studies Unit (UEA, for its acronym in Catalan: “Unitat d’Estudis Arqueomètrics”) also undertakes research projects related to its area of competence that add to our knowledge of the inorganic materials from antiquity or are designed to complete its reference collections.
+The Archaeometric Studies Unit (UEA, for its acronym in Catalan: “Unitat d’Estudis Arqueomètrics”) also undertakes research projects related to its area of competence in order to provide a better knowledge of the inorganic materials from antiquity or to complete its reference collections.
 Unit’s research is specialised in the study of stone materials.

-It also works on the optimisation of analytical techniques in their application to archaeological finds and the testing of new techniques to assess their archaeometric usefulness and performance.
+The UEA also works on the optimisation of analytical techniques in their application to archaeological finds and the testing of new techniques to assess their archaeometry usefulness and performance.

-It habitually participates in advanced training with a series of specialised courses related archaeometric techniques.
+The UEA habitually participates in advanced training through a series of specialised courses related to archaeometry techniques.

 The history of the Unit